sassoftware/sas-viya-quick-start/README.md

 - [Use Python Code with SAS Studio](https://video.sas.com/detail/videos/sas-viya-quick-start/video/6332185094112/use-python-code-in-sas-studio?autoStart=true)
 - [Use the Python SWAT Package on the SAS Viya Platform](https://video.sas.com/detail/videos/sas-viya-quick-start/video/6332198984112/use-the-python-swat-package-on-the-sas-viya-platform?autoStart=true)

-### Prerequisites

-It is possible your SAS Viya environmnent may already have the supporting video files loaded.
-To determine if the files are included, follow these steps:
-1. In SAS Viya, select the Applications menu in the upper left corner and select **Develop Code and Flows**.
-SAS Studio launches.
-2. In the Navigation pane on the left, select **Explorer**.
-3. Expand **Files** > **data** > **quick-start**.
-If this folder exsists, then the supporting files are loaded in your environment.

-If the files are not loaded, then follow the **Installation** steps.

 ### Installation

 1. Visit https://github.com/sassoftware/sas-viya-quick-start and click **Code** > **Download ZIP**.